AVA Wines of Sonoma County: Petaluma Gap Wine Region

 Downtown Petaluma

-Now billed as a farm-to-table restaurant, Petaluma’s Central Market was doing that long before the phrase became popular.
+Now billed as a farm-to-table restaurant, Petaluma’s Central Market did that long before the phrase became popular.
+La Dolce Vita specializes in boutique wineries both locally and around the world, offering gourmet appetizers, pizza, and soup in addition to 40+ wines by the glass.

 Hotel Petaluma